Drakkar-Software/OctoBot-Docs/octobot/octobot-architecture.md

 * Technical evaluators: any new candle or refresh request (with updated candles data) from a strategy
 * Real time evaluators: any new candle and any market price change
-* Social evaluators: associated signal (ex: a tweet for a twitter social evaluator)
+* Social evaluators: associated signal (ex: a post for a reddit social evaluator)

 For strategies